Organic Weed Control Basics

 The world of mulch and films

-All our natural mulches are biodegradable and will eventually break down and nourish your soil.
+All our natural mulches are biodegradable and will eventually break down into your soil.

-One of our favorite mulches to spread on garden beds is Miracle Mulch, made from sustainable and renewable coconut shells.
+One of our favorite mulches to spread on garden beds is Mega Mulch, made from sustainable and renewable coconut shells.
 It will block light from reaching weed seeds.

 If you’d like a heavier mulch, try our Cocoa Mulch (pro: adds the aroma of chocolate to your garden, con: should not be used if you have dogs).